rustfoundation/safety-critical-rust-consortium/arewesafetycriticalyet.org/docs/main/intro.md

 🟡 Possible with some manual extra effort
 🔴 Possible with high manual extra effort

 Note: Additionally it has to be stated, that there is always room for interpretation in those standards.
-In some standards an assessor will have to judge at the end of the development lifecylce, if conformity to the standard can be claimed.
+In some standards an assessor will have to judge at the end of the development lifecycle, if conformity to the standard can be claimed.

 ### ISO 26262